PavlovAI/tensorflow/README.md

 # TensorFlow for AWS

+**Play with TensorFlow on a real GPU.** This is a fork of [TensorFlow](https://github.com/tensorflow/tensorflow) with support for AWS G2 instances using CUDA 7.0.
+The NVIDIA GRID K520 cards these instances have use CUDA Compute 3.0 which is not currently supported by TensorFlow, but as far as I can tell they still work.

+## Launching from AMI (recommended)

+We recommend using our precompiled public AMI `ami-b4335dd4`.
+[Launch a g2.2xlarge instance now!](https://console.aws.amazon.com/ec2/v2/home?#LaunchInstanceWizard:ami=ami-b4335dd4)

+You can run the `hello_world.py` example like so:

+    $ source .bash_profile
+    $ python hello_world.py

+## Building from Source

-This is a fork of TensorFlow with support for AWS g2 instances.
-To install on a blank Ubuntu 14.04 g2 instance:
+This is a fork of TensorFlow with support for AWS G2 instances using CUDA 7.0.
+To install on a blank Ubuntu 14.04 g2.2xlarge instance:

     $ curl https://raw.githubusercontent.com/pavlovml/tensorflow/master/aws/bootstrap.sh | sh

 When prompted, select `Keep the local version currently installed`.
 Upon reboot, run:

     $ ./install.sh

 When prompted, scroll to the bottom of the EULA, and select `accept > y > y > y > default (/usr/local/cuda-7.0) > y > n`.

-To see if it worked, run the `hello_world.py` script and check if a device for `gpu:0` was created:
+Bazel will take a long time to install.
+To see if it worked, run `hello_world.py` and check if a device for `gpu:0` was created:

     $ curl -O https://raw.githubusercontent.com/pavlovml/tensorflow/master/aws/hello_world.py
+    $ source .bash_profile
     $ python hello_world.py

+---

 # TensorFlow